charantechi/git/README.md

 Sample Java Programs
 ====================

-This repository contains some sample programs.
+This repository lo contains some sample programs.
 All are Maven projects and can be run directly using "java -jar"

 ## How to build